vitrv/web-charts/README.md

 ## Missing Features:

-	* add chart interactivity, (mouseover points) for clarity
+* Add chart interactivity, (mouseover points) for clarity
-	* add support for time values
+* Add support for time values
-	* more robust data handling/uploading
+* More robust data handling/uploading
-	* add support for multiple datasets
+* Add support for multiple datasets
-	* add option to scale axes
+* Add option to scale axes
-	* add option to scale chart
+* Add option to scale chart
-	* adapt for other browsers
+* Adapt for other browsers
-	* example csv data for each graph
+* Show example csv data for each graph